Practical steps that you and your council can undertake to protect yourself as a person in a public position.

 The guide covers topics such as how to handle abuse, both face-to-face, letters or online, and the legal and practical remedies, including the nature of the criminal offences involved and will be continuously updated with the latest advice and information available.

 We are also aware that the growth in public intimidation is putting people off standing as local councillors.
 This is of concern to us as an organisation representing local government, as we want to encourage more people to stand as councillors as part of our Be a Councillor campaign.
-We need a numerous and diverse set of candidates and councillors to represent our numerous and diverse local communities, ensuring that local decision making is robust and well-informed.
+We need a numerous and diverse set of candidates and councillors to represent our local communities to ensure that decision making is robust and well-informed.

 This guide is not designed to alarm, but to suggest some steps you and your council can undertake to protect yourself as a person in a public position, and how to respond should an incident occur.